History of Newark, New Jersey: 1900-1945

 By some measures, the intersection of Broad and Market Streets — known as the "Four Corners" — was the busiest intersection in the United States.
 In 1915, Public Service counted over 280,000 pedestrian crossings in one 13-hour period.
 Eleven years later, on October 26, 1926, a State Motor Vehicle Department check at the Four Corners counted 2,644 trolleys, 4,098 buses, 2,657 taxis, 3,474 commercial vehicles, and 23,571 automobiles.
 In 1932, the Pulaski Skyway opened providing motorists a direct link with Jersey City and then to Manhattan via the Holland Tunnel.
 By 1935, traffic in Newark had become so heavy that the city decided to convert the bed of the old Morris Canal into the Newark City Subway line.
-The subway–surface line was capped by a new road for traffic, Raymond Boulevard, and designed to reduce congestion in the Downtown area by directing the trolley lines into the subway via several street ramps that connected them to the newly re-built Newark Penn Station.
+The subway–surface line was capped by a new road for auto traffic, Raymond Boulevard, and designed to reduce congestion in the Downtown area by directing the trolley lines into the subway via several street ramps that connected them to the newly re-built Newark Penn Station.